arekpaterak/pint/README.md

 To transpile a Pint file to python, run `python debrewer.py <input> [-o <output>] [-t]`.

 Without specifying flags the result will be saved in a file with the same name as the input file, but with the `.py` extension.
-The `-o` flag specifies the output file, and the `-t` flag specifies that the output should be printed to the terminal.
+The `-o` flag specifies the output file, and the `-t` flag specifies that the output file should be checked against typing consistency using mypy.

 ### Testing
 Simple tests compare translated files to model ones from the examples directory.